google/gsocguides/pages/student/18-about_this_manual.md

 is how few changes had to be made as all of the advice the original authors gave in this manual still stand today.

+Another update was done in November 2021 to reflect the eligibility and flexibility changes to the GSoC program for 2022.

 In October 2017, the guide moved from <http://www.flossmanuals.net> to GitHub.

 ## How to Contribute to This Manual